luigifreda/tensorflow_cc/README.md

 With respect to the original repo, one of the most important changes is the removal of the bazel option `--config=monolithic` since it brings some [troubles](https://github.com/tensorflow/tensorflow/issues/59081).
 In particular, I removed this option from the file `tensorflow_cc/cmake/build_tensorflow.sh.in`, which is used by cmake to generate the final configure and build script `tensorflow_cc/build/build_tensorflow.sh`.

 I successfully built and deployed other **newer tensorflow configurations** (see the list below).
-However, note that tensorflow does download and use its own custom versions of `Eigen` (and of other base libraries, according to the selected tensorflow version) and these library versions may not be the same installed in your system.
-This fact may cause severe problems (undefined behaviors and uncontrolled crashes) in your final target projects (where you want to import the built and deployed Tensorflow C++): In fact, you may be mixing libraries built with different versions of `Eigen` (so with different data alignments)!
+However, note that tensorflow does download and use its own custom versions of `Eigen` (and of other base libraries, according to the selected tensorflow version) and the used library versions may not be the same ones that are installed in your system.
+This fact may cause severe problems (undefined behaviors and uncontrolled crashes) in your final target projects (where you import the built and deployed Tensorflow C++): In fact, you may be mixing libraries built with different versions of `Eigen` (so with different data alignments)!

 Some tested **working tensorflow configurations**:
   * tensorflow 2.9.0, bazel 5.1.1, cudnn 8.6.0, cuda 11.6
   * tensorflow 2.13.0, bazel 5.3.0, cudnn 8.6.0, cuda 11.8
-  * tensorflow 2.14.0, bazel 6.1.0, cuda 8.9.7, cuda 11.8
+  * tensorflow 2.14.0, bazel 6.1.0, cudnn 8.9.7, cuda 11.8

 ---